notFazal/Grow-Garden/README.md

 * You will now see a (.venv) infront of your command line
 * To install all dependencies and packages, run ` pip3 install -r requirements.txt `
 * Run the flask backend in debug mode for automatic reloading : ` flask --app app.py --debug run `
 *  Your flask server will now be running on ` localhost:PORT `!
 You can look at the terminal for the port number

+### b.
+Set up Frontend
+* Move into the frontend directory - ` cd frontend `
+* Install all packages by running ` npm install `
+* To run the react frontend - ` npm run dev `
+* Your react app is now running on ` localhost:PORT `!
+You can follow the link from the terminal for the port number.

 ## Demo<!-- Required -->
 <!--